lemonarc/invasion-colchester/special-guests.md

 	<h2>Clem So</h2>

 	<p>
 		Clem initially began working as a background actor on the Japanese historic fantasy film '47 Ronin' in 2011 and has gone on to build invaluable experience in the film industry.
-Clem has become a featured and in demand face, having worked on major feature films and numerous TV shows including 'Sherlock', 'Being Human' and eleven episodes of 'Doctor Who', notably as the Mandarin Clockwork Droid in Peter Capaldi’s first episode as the Doctor, "Deep Breath", as a Space Corpse (affectionately known as the 'Kill Bill' Zombie by his colleagues) in the series 10 episode "Oxygen", and most recently as a Ji-Hun Pirate in 2022's "Legend of the Sea Devils".
+Clem has become a featured and in demand face, having worked on major feature films and numerous TV shows including 'Sherlock', 'Being Human' and eleven episodes of 'Doctor Who', notably as the Mandarin Clockwork Droid in Peter Capaldi's first episode as the Doctor, "Deep Breath", as a Space Corpse (affectionately known as the 'Kill Bill' Zombie by his colleagues) in the series 10 episode "Oxygen", and most recently as a Ji-Hun Pirate in 2022's "Legend of the Sea Devils".
 	</p><p>
 		Other appearances include a Kyln prisoner in Marvel Studios popular hit 'Guardians Of The Galaxy', a Spectre crime boss in the James Bond film 'Spectre' and a Resistance Trooper in 'Star Wars: The Force Awakens'.
-Clem has featured in the highly regarded Marvel Studios blockbusters 'Doctor Strange', 'Black Widow', and 'Doctor Strange in the Multiverse of Madness', as well as appearing as an Animus patient in 'Assassin’s Creed'.
+Clem has featured in the highly regarded Marvel Studios blockbusters 'Doctor Strange', 'Black Widow', and 'Doctor Strange in the Multiverse of Madness', as well as appearing as an Animus patient in 'Assassin's Creed'.
 	</p><p>
 		Clem has also worked on many other films including 'Star Wars: The Last Jedi', 'Ready Player One', 'Jurassic World: Fallen Kingdom', 'Solo: A Star Wars Story', 'Fantastic Beasts: The Crimes of Grindelwald' and 'Zack Snyder's Justice League'.
 	</p>